wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **Q:**&ensp;All I want to know is how to deal with the world’s sorrows.

 **M:**&ensp;You have created them out of your own desires and fears, you deal with them.
 All is due to your having forgotten your own being.
-Having given reality to the picture on the screen, you love its people and suffer for them and seek to save them.
+Having given reälity to the picture on the screen, you love its people and suffer for them and seek to save them.
 It is just not so.
 You must begin with yourself.
 There is no other way.
 Work, of course.
 There is no harm in working.

 **Q:**&ensp;Your universe seems to contain every possible experience.
 The individual traces a line through it and experiences pleasant and unpleasant states.
 This gives rise to questioning and seeking, which broaden the outlook and enable the individual to go beyond his narrow and self-created world, limited and self-centred.
 This personal world can be changed — in time.
 The universe is timeless and perfect.

-**M:**&ensp;To take appearance for reality is a grievous sin and the cause of all calamities.
-You are the all-pervading, eternal and infinitely creative awareness — consciousness.
+**M:**&ensp;To take appearance for reälity is a grievous sin and the cause of all calamities.
+You are the all-pervading, eternal and infinitely creätive awareness — consciousness.
 All else is local and temporary.
 Don’t forget what you are.
 In the meantime work to your heart’s content.
 Work and knowledge should go hand in hand.

 **Q:**&ensp;My own feeling is that my spiritual development is not in my hands.
 Making one’s own plans and carrying them out leads nowhere.
 I just run in circles round myself.
 When God considers the fruit to be ripe, He will pluck it and eat it.
 Whichever fruit seems green to Him will remain on the world’s tree for another day.